Bring History To Life

 Meet The Pioneer Farmer

 Invite a pioneer farmer into your classroom to talk to your students about life as a settler.
 Students are encouraged to ask this "first-person", costumed character questions.
-The pioneer will show them some of his farm tools, and teach them a barn dance.
+The pioneer will show them some of his farm tools (including a replica flintlock musket), and teach them a barn dance.

 Reel